How much does KMSD charge?

 Please be aware that KMSD classes are designed for serious training, and and our programs are not like “typical” college recreation, health / boxing club, strip mall, storefront, or industrial park programs!

-I’m extremely concerned about Safety in Training.
+I’m very concerned about Safety in Training.

 So are we.
 Safety during your training is actually our #1 priority, and KMSD is probably the safest Krav Maga training program anywhere.